spaceman35/spaceman35/README.md

 - 📫 Reach me: <a href="https://www.instagram.com/srkellyscope/">Instagram</a> or <a href="mailto:seanrkelly35@gmail.com">email.</a>

 ### Hobbies
-- any and all outdoor adventures
+- 🏕 any and all outdoor adventures
-- bike and board sports
+- 🚵🏼‍♂️ bike and board sports
-- ramen & cooking in general
+- 🍜ramen & cooking in general
-- astrophotography
+- 🔭 astrophotography
-- amateur radio
+- 📡 amateur radio
-- 3D printing
+- 🖨 3D printing
-- all things cyberpunk
+- 👨🏼‍🎤 all things cyberpunk
 <!--
 <details>
 <summary><b> My Work Experience</b></summary>